kevzettler/kevzettler.github.com/_posts/2015-06-7-rapid_local_development_vagrant_docker_node.md

 ## NPM Link Development in a Docker container

 So in this scenario.
-Lets assume that `web` has an entry in it's `package.json` like this:
+Lets assume that `web` has an entry in `package.json` like this:
 {% highlight json %}
   "dependencies": {
    "customModule": "git://github.com/kevzettler/customModule",